ModernDive. Getting Started - For Students This book was written using the bookdown R package from Yihui Xie (Xie 2016).

 It has also added features like multi-page HTML output, numbering and cross-referencing figures/tables/sections/equations, inserting parts/appendices, and imported the GitBook style ( to create elegant and appealing HTML book pages.
 The R Trader » Blog Archive » BERT: a newcomer in the R Excel connection.
 A few months ago a reader point me out this new way of connecting R and Excel.

 I don’t know for how long this has been around, but I never came across it and I’ve never seen any blog post or article about it.
+So I decided to write a post as the tool is really worth it and before anyone asks, I’m not related to the company in any way.
+BERT stands for Basic Excel R Toolkit.
+It’s free (licensed under the GPL v2) and it has been developed by Structured Data LLC.
+At the time of writing the current version of BERT is 1.07.
 The R-Podcast.
 Learning Path - Data Science, Analytics, BI, Big Data.
 We live in a world of Information overload!

 They don’t know, from where to start, how to proceed, which track to choose?
 Though, there is an overload of good free resources available on the Internet, this could be overwhelming as well as confusing at the same time.
 To create this R learning path, Analytics Vidhya and DataCamp sat together and selected a comprehensive set of resources to help you learn R from scratch.
 This learning path is a great introduction for anyone new to data science or R, and if you are a more experienced R user you will be updated on some of the latest advancements.
 This will help you learn R quickly and efficiently.
+Step 0: Warming up.
 OnePageR – Togaware.
-A Survival Guide to Data Science with R. Sci-Hub: removing barriers in the way of science.
+Sci-Hub: removing barriers in the way of science.
 Statistical Analysis of List Experiments.
 The validity of empirical research often relies upon the accuracy of self-reported behavior and beliefs.